Maritime Administration, DOT.

 - Holding grant recipients accountable for their performance and achieving specific, measurable outcomes identified by grant applicants.

 In awarding grants under the program, MARAD will give preference to those projects or components that present the most financially viable marine highway transportation services and require the lowest total percentage Federal share of the costs.
-MARAD will also give special consideration to projects located in or that support a marine highway service in a qualified opportunity zone designated pursuant to 26 U.S.C.
-1400Z-1, or that emphasize improved infrastructure condition, or facilitate economic competitiveness, in rural areas.
+MARAD may also consider whether a project is located in a Qualified Opportunity Zone designated pursuant to 26 U.S.C.
+1400Z-1.

 2. Review and Selection Process